 While the orange mixture is heating up, make the ‘pectin bag.’
-Put the membranes and seeds in a double-layer of cheesecloth.
-Lay a large layer of cheesecloth in a medium plate or bowl and add the membranes and seeds on top.
-Tie the ends of the cheesecloth together so the membranes and seeds are held inside.
+Put the seeds in a double-layer of cheesecloth.
+Lay a large layer of cheesecloth in a medium plate or bowl and add the seeds on top.
+Tie the ends of the cheesecloth together so the seeds are held inside.
 You’re essentially making a teabag out of the cheesecloth or a ‘pectin bag.’

 Once the orange mixture starts to boil, add the "pectin bag" to the mix.
 Let cook for about 1 1/2 to 2 hours while stirring occasionally.

 For the final marmalade to set, it needs to be 220 F for at least 5 minutes.
 You can use a candy thermometer, but if you don't have one, you will need to do several tests using those frozen plates.
 If you’re not using a candy thermometer, make sure to watch it as it thickens.
 It’s easy to get distracted and forget about it.